Randwarf/StellarisUnityLore/Species/Kwerdan.md

 <<<Less history, more biology up here>>>

 Most prominant Kwerdan civilisation began accidentally - long child-raising period combined with multiple consecutive mating seasons made elders settle down for longer than they were used to.
-This, of course, led to bigger than usual herds, thus [[Kwerdan elderships]] became ubiquitous.
+This, of course, led to bigger than usual herds, thus [[Kwerdan Elderships]] became ubiquitous.